How We Protect Your Service Data (Enterprise Services)

 4. Transmission Controls.
 Third-party service providers shall take reasonable measures to ensure that it is possible to check and establish to which entities the transfer of Service Data by means of data transmission facilities is envisaged so Service Data cannot be read, copied, modified, or removed without authorization during electronic transmission or transport.

 5. Input Controls.
-Third-party service providers shall take reasonable measures to provide that it is possible to check and establish whether and by whom Service Data has been entered into data processing systems, modified or removed; and, any transfer of Service Data to a third-party service provider is made via a secure transmission.
+Third-party service providers shall take reasonable measures to ensure that it is possible to check and establish whether and by whom Service Data has been entered into data processing systems, modified or removed; and, any transfer of Service Data to a third-party service provider is made via a secure transmission.

 6. Data Protection.
 Third-party service providers shall take reasonable measures to provide that Service Data is secured to protect against accidental destruction or loss.